zekriad/weather_here/README.md

 The exclusion of ActiveRecord models in this project was an intentional choice.
 The Rails cache has the features required and does not need any infrastructure or setup.

+The basic flow is zip->coordinates->gridpoint->forecast.

 ### Improvements
 Any address works, as long as it ends in a zip code.
 This is an obvious place that needs improvement.
 Another improvement would be a static zip/coordinate yaml file loaded into memory on startup.
+Improved error handling: the client doesn't need to know the errors, but error behavior could be customized.
+Raising a louder alarm if an external API stops responding, for example.

 ### Demo
 `rails dev:cache`